ktnlvr/zedmech/rules.typ

 When #heat and #damage overlap the Mech overheats.
 Roll the amount of dice equal to overlap.
 Take the lowest.
 On a success remove all overlap.

 An Overheating Mech explodes.
 All mech in 4#radius evade on a crit.
 Otherwise they take 3X and 2#heat.

+=== Conditions

+Conditions effect Mechs temporarily.
+They are written as "Name X", where X is the number of activations that this effect sustains.
+All conditions tick down at the end of an activation.

+- *Burn X*.
+When ending an activation gain 1#heat and 1#damage.
+- *Exposed X*.
+Roll an extra dice for all attempts to dodge.
+Take lowest.
+The condition is automatically removed when the Mech takes damage.

+Conditions do not stack.
+Instead chose the highest number.

+=== Difficult Terrain

+Terrain can obstruct your movement.

+- Moving in or out of water is an equvialent of a Movement action.
+- Moving up an elevation requires an additional move.

+== Takesies-backsies

+Any actions may be rolled back up to a dice roll.

 == Credit